foundriesio/docs/source/reference-manual/security/device-gateway.rst

 Managing Your Device Gateway
 ============================

-LMP devices connect to OTA services via a
+LmP devices connect to OTA services via a
 :ref:`device gateway <ref-ota-architecture>` configured with mutual TLS.
 Each factory uses a default device gateway with certificates owned by Foundries.io.
 We allow and **encourage**